 One of the most exciting Russian singers to emerge on the international scene in the past decade.

-since his house debut, Abdrazakov has become a mainstay at the Metropolitan Opera.
-Last season he headlined the gala opening of the company’s season in the title role in a new Sir Richard Eyre production of Le nozze di Figaro under James Levine.
-He previously sang the title role in a new staging of Borodin’s Prince Igor – a performance captured on DVD and Blu-ray by Deutsche Grammophon.
-Other notable Met productions include his role debut as Henry VIII opposite Anna Netrebko in Anna Bolena to open the company’s 2011-12 season, Dosifei in Mussorgsky’s Khovanshchina, Escamillo in two productions of Carmen, and the title role in a new production of Verdi’s Attila under the baton of Riccardo Muti.
-At La Scala, Abdrazakov joined Muti in concert for the reopening of the theater in 2004-05, and that same season he sang Moses in a production of Rossini’s Moïse et Pharaon that was recorded and released on CD and DVD.
-It was in the same role – in a new production led by Muti – that the bass made his Salzburg Festival debut in 2009, and he has also sung Moses with the Italian maestro in Rome.
+since his house debut in Don Giovanni (2004) Ildar Abdrazakov has become a mainstay at the Metropolitan Opera.
+He headlined the gala opening of the company’s 2015-16 season in the title role in a new Sir Richard Eyre production of Le nozze di Figaro.
+Previously, he sang the title role in a new Dmitry Tcherniakov’s staging of Borodin’s Prince Igor – a performance captured on DVD and Blu-ray by Deutsche Grammophon.
+Other notable Met productions include his role debut as Henry VIII opposite Anna Netrebko in Anna Bolena, Dosifey in Mussorgsky’s Khovanshchina, Escamillo in two productions of Carmen, the title role of Attila under the baton of Riccardo Muti, the title role in Le Nozze di Figaro, Assur in Rossini’s Semiramide, Leoporello Don Giovanni and most recently Banquo in in Verdi’s Macbeth and Mephistopheles in Berlioz’s La Damnation de Faust.